 Features include resource management, workload and allocation views, skills database, skill gap, projected demand, and projected profitability.

 Integrations.
 As part of their “API-first strategy”, they’ve built a solution that doesn’t require a third party in order to integrate with any apps.
 They provide an integration platform (called M-Bridge) that’s designed to simplify integration between Kantata and other business apps like CRM, HCM, and financial software.
 On top of the M-Bridge platform, Kantata provides several pre-built integrations with these tools: Expensify, G Suite, Xero, Salesforce, Netsuite, Jira, Hubspot, Slack, Concur, Dynamics 365, Qualtrics, Quickbooks, and Sage Intacct.

 ClickUp is a creative project management tool software that offers built-in creative features for every step in the design process.

-Users can collaborate with their teams on any design project with features for proofing, threaded comments, chat, and easy file sharing.
+Why I picked ClickUp: Users can collaborate with their teams on any design project with features for proofing, threaded comments, chat, and easy file sharing.
 Share files and deliverables with clients and control what they can access with permissions.
-Collect approval, feedback, or customer information with custom branded forms.
+Collect approval, feedback, or customer information with custom-branded forms.
 ClickUp also offers multiple views and templates for building and managing your creative workflow or getting projects started.